thisolivier/artfinder-scraper/artfinder_scraper/scraping/readme.md

   plus materials copy from the structured `.artwork-description` section while still falling back to legacy markup.
-  Marketing boilerplate beginning with sentences such as “This piece is signed” or “All artwork is carefully wrapped” is trimmed so only the artist's copy remains.
+  Marketing boilerplate beginning with sentences such as “This piece is signed”, “All artwork is carefully wrapped”, “Ready to hang”, or “Painted in oil on a stretched canvas.” is trimmed so only the artist's copy remains.
 The extractor continues consolidating size metadata from `product-attributes` spans, stripping inert comment fragments from the collected text, and flattening hyperlinks to plain text.
 Parsed values are materialized as an `Artwork` pydantic model so downstream components receive